Abstract Games for iPhone and iPad – The Definitive List

 Arimaa – A popular modern abstract.
 Players race to move a piece from one end of the board to another.
 The app is high-quality, with lots of features: tutorials, various difficulty levels, handicaps, play against humans or computer opponents, rating system, email games, the ability to replay games, and more.

 Catchup – I invented this game!
-Players take turns claiming pairs of hexes on a grid in an effort to end up with the largest connected group of hexes when the board is full.
-The trick: whenever you pull ahead or extend your lead, your opponent gets to claim an extra hex.
+Players claim pairs of hexes on a grid in an effort to end up with the largest connected group of hexes when the board is full.
+The trick: when you pull ahead, your opponent gets to claim an extra hex.
 Play against automatically adjusting AI, pass-n-play, or online.

 Clara – This is like Hex in the classics section above, except there are no spaces on the board.
 You place objects in an open field and try to connect them to create a chain across the board one way before your opponent can create a chain to cut you off.
 I don’t know much about the app – I haven’t played it.